Ileo-anal pouch: Invention of the W-pouch

-The same year as Sir Alan Parks' unexpected death in 1982, his St Mark's Hospital colleague, Professor John Nicholls premiered the W-pouch which was an augmentation of the J-pouch made to expand the pouch's capacity and reduce the person's frequency of bowel movements.
+The same year as Sir Alan Parks' unexpected death in 1982, his St Mark's Hospital colleague, John Nicholls premiered the W-pouch which was an augmentation of the J-pouch made to expand the pouch's capacity and reduce the person's frequency of bowel movements.
 Nicholls' W-pouch is explained as two J-pouches placed together to make the higher capacity W-pouch.

 The W-pouch was entirely hand-sewn and required a very experienced and highly skilled surgeon plus more time in the operating room.
-A J-pouch wasn't as technical and therefore, more surgeons could perform the procedure.
+A J-pouch was not as technical and therefore, more surgeons could perform the procedure.

 Adaptation of IPAA surgery in the United States

-In the United States, Australian born colorectal surgeon Dr. Victor Warren Fazio was a driving force behind the procedure's adaptation into American colorectal surgery offerings.
+In the United States, Australian born colorectal surgeon Victor Warren Fazio was a driving force behind the procedure's adaptation into American colorectal surgery offerings.
 He established the Cleveland Clinic's prestigious pouch practice in 1983 when the clinic performed its first pouch surgery.
 In 2002 the Cleveland Clinic opened the world's first pouch center with its "Ileal Pouch Center".

-About the same time as the Cleveland Clinic began offering the restorative proctocolectomy procedure (RPC), surgeons at the Mayo Clinic in Minnesota also started offering it to suitable patients including Dr. Roger R. Dozois who published several early studies on the pouch operation in the United States.
+About the same time as the Cleveland Clinic began offering the restorative proctocolectomy procedure (RPC), surgeons at the Mayo Clinic in Minnesota also started offering it to suitable patients including Roger R. Dozois who published several early studies on the pouch operation in the United States.

 Global diffusion of IPAA

 By the early 1980s, the ileal pouch procedure had become part of specialist colorectal surgical practices not just in the United Kingdom and United States but worldwide.
-Following the unexpected death of Sir Alan Parks in 1982, his colleague Professor John Nicholls along with the pouch surgery team at St Marks Hospital collaborated with a number of leading hospitals globally to share pouch surgery knowledge.
-Dr. Zane Cohen is credited with being a leader in Canada's development of pouch surgery.
-Professor Rolland Parc was a force behind its early evolution in France.
-Dr. Gilberto Poggioli is credited with being at the forefront of establishing the pouch a surgical offering in Italy.
+Following the unexpected death of Sir Alan Parks in 1982, his colleague John Nicholls along with the pouch surgery team at St Marks Hospital collaborated with a number of leading hospitals globally to share pouch surgery knowledge Zane Cohen is credited with being a leader in Canada's development of pouch surgery.
+Rolland Parc was a force behind its early evolution in France.
+Gilberto Poggioli is credited with being at the forefront of establishing the pouch a surgical offering in Italy.